boneskull/loopback-next/docs/site/Decorators_inject.md

 ```

 The `@inject` decorator now also accepts a binding filter function so that an
 array of values can be injected.
+If the target type is not `Array`, an error
+will be thrown.

 ```ts
 class MyControllerWithValues {